smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 Set Smithy Tags to add to a JAR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the smithy-jar plugin is applied to a project it can add a number of Smithy tags to the MANIFEST of a generated JAR.
+When the smithy-jar plugin is applied to a project, it can add a number of Smithy tags to the MANIFEST of a generated JAR.
 These tags can be used by downstream consumers to filter which models to include in projections.
 Tags can be configured for the plugin as follows: